 - PCs and displays

-- Highlights from IDC's market models: the Digital Advertising Market Model (DAMM), the eCommerce Market Model (ECMM), the New Media Market Model (NMMM), ConsumerScape 360, and the Worldwide Consumer Market Model (WCMM)
+- Highlights from IDC's market models: The Digital Advertising Market Model (DAMM) and the Programmatic Advertising Forecast, the New Media Market Model (NMMM), ConsumerScape 360, and the Worldwide Consumer Market Model (WCMM)

 - New business models and distribution channels for traditional IT and media players

-- Mergers and acquisitions, partnerships, cooperation's, and investment opportunities
+- Mergers and acquisitions, partnerships, cooperation, and investment opportunities

 - Weekly IDC Links, Flashes, and Insights covering major news events that will impact the digital marketplace